g8os/home/docs/grid/setup/dev.md

   ```
   bootstrap.g8os__grid1:
+    zerotierNetID: {ZeroTier-Network-ID}
+    zerotierToken: '{ZeroTier-API-Token}'

   actions:
     - action: install
   ```

+  Values:
+  - **{ZeroTier-Network-ID}**: a ZeroTier Network ID
+  - **{ZeroTier-API-Token}**: a ZeroTier API Access Token

+  You get both values from the ZeroTier web portal: https://my.zerotier.com/

-  This blueprint will install the **auto discovery service** which will auto discover all G8OS nodes.
+  This blueprint will install the **auto discovery service** which will auto discover all G8OS nodes that were setup to connect to the same ZeroTier network.

   Alternatively you can also manually add a G8OS node to the grid with following blueprint: